-Enable Text Prediction for Hardware Keyboard
+Enable Text Prediction for Hardware Keyboard in Windows 11

-To do this, open to Settings > Devices and switch to Keyboard section.
+Open Windows 10 Settings > Devices and switch to Keyboard section.

 Scroll to Hardware keyboard.